 (B.Bus (Accounting), Grad Dip IT, CPA) joined the Redlands College Board in 2006.
-He is currently serving as Board Secretary.
+He is currently serving as Board Treasurer.
 With a background in accounting and finance, he is currently in the role of commercial manager at a private hospital.
 Jonathan and his wife Jenny have five children and are members of the Holland Park Church of Christ.

 Ben Bridges (B.InfoTech) joined the Redlands College Board in 2009 and is currently serving as the Board Deputy Chair.
 He has worked in the information technology field since 2003 for both the public and private sectors.
 Ben, a past student of Redlands College, is married to Kay and they have 3 children.
 Their eldest child is now a student at the College.
 Their family worships with the Holland Park Church of Christ.

 Rebecca Shepherd (BSW) has recently returned to the Redlands College Board in 2018 after a three year break while living in the USA.
 She originally joined the Redlands College Board in 2008.
 She is currently serving as the Board Secretary.
 With a background in Office Management, she is currently working in an Administration role.
 Rebecca is married to Mike Shepherd who is serving as the Christian Formation Coordinator at Redlands College.
 They have three sons and a daughter-in-law.
 They worship at Redlands Community Church.